kroecks/keg_tap_server/README.md

-# Beer Tap Manager System
+# Keg Tap Manager System

-This project creates a complete beer tap management system using a Raspberry Pi as a server and ESP32 S3 devices to display and monitor each tap.
+This project creates a complete Keg Tap management system using a Raspberry Pi as a server and ESP32 S3 devices to display and monitor each tap.
 The system includes a web interface for managing beers and tap configurations.

 ## System Components